conedevelopment/blade-filters/README.md

 ### Defining custom filters

-Since the filters are only methods that are defined in the `Str` facade and the `BladeFilters` class, to create filters, you need to do to create a macro in a service provider's `boot()` method.
+Since the filters are only methods that are defined in the `Str` facade and the `BladeFilters` class, to create filters, you need to create a macro in a service provider's `boot()` method.

 ```php
 class AppServiceProvider extends ServiceProvider